danielmartinezfelip/Flashcard-Creator/README.md

 - Optional image support for flashcard fronts
 - Batch creation of multiple flashcards
 - Generate flashcards from Python-like code input
-- Export flashcards to CSV
+- Export flashcards to both .csv or .apkg